TjMott/TjMott.Writer/README.md

 # NOTE: This branch is deprecated

-NOTE: This branch is the old Windows-only WPF version of the application, and is unlikely to ever receive updates.
+NOTE: This branch is the old Windows-only WPF version of the application (versions 0.4.0 and older), and is unlikely to ever receive updates.

 # PLATFORM